Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Model

-College~$c$ is defined \textit{feasible} to student~$i$ if and only if $v_{ci} \geq \delta_c$.
-In a sense, a student can ``choose'' to match with any of her feasible colleges, but not any infeasible college regardless of her own preferences.
+College~$c$ is said to be \textit{feasible} for student~$i$ if and only if $v_{ci} \geq \delta_c$.
+A student can ``choose'' to match with any of her feasible colleges, but not any infeasible college.
 We call the set of all feasible colleges of a student her {\it feasible set}.
-Let $\mathcal{{L}}$ be the collection of all possible feasible sets, $\mathcal{{L}}\equiv\{L:\,0\,\in L,\,L\setminus\{0\}\subseteq\mathbf{{C}}\}$.
-By construction, the outside option always belongs to every feasible set, and there are $2^{C}$ possible feasible sets.
-A matching is stable if and only if every student is matched with her most-preferred college in her feasible set.
-A classic issue in two-sided matching is that students' feasible sets are determined endogenously, unobservable to the researcher, and heterogeneous across students.
+Let $\mathcal{{L}}$ be the collection of the $2^{C}$ possible feasible sets, $\mathcal{{L}}\equiv\{L:\,0\,\in L,\,L\setminus\{0\}\subseteq\mathbf{{C}}\}$.
+By construction, the outside option always belongs to every feasible set.
+A matching is stable if and only if every student is matched with her most-preferred feasible college \citep{fack_beyond_2019}.
+A classic issue in two-sided matching is that students' feasible sets are determined endogenously, unobserved by the researcher, and heterogeneous across students.